-The concept of instalment payment plans is nothing new.
-Businesses selling items like furniture, cars, and electronics have long allowed customers to pay off major purchases in instalments.
-Today, Buy Now, Pay Later (BNPL) financing offers a more flexible and budget-friendly approach to both online and in-store payments.
+The concept of buy now, pay later financing plans is nothing new.
+Businesses selling items like furniture, cars, and electronics have long allowed customers to pay off major purchases in installments.
+Today, Buy Now, Pay Later (BNPL) financing offers a more flexible and budget-friendly approach to online and in-store payments.

 The growing trend of Buy Now, Pay Later

-Buy Now, Pay Later financing is on the rise and showing no signs of slowing down.
-According to a new report by Juniper Research, BNPL payments will account for approximately 24% of all global e-commerce transactions by 2026–up from a meager 9% in 2021.
+Buy Now, Pay Later financing is rising and showing no signs of slowing down.
+According to a new report by Juniper Research, BNPL payments will account for approximately 24% of all global e-commerce transactions by 2026.
 Over the past few years, BNPL has transitioned from a niche payment method to one of the fastest-growing finance trends.
 This rapid growth can be attributed to increased merchant adoption, changes in consumer spending habits, BNPL’s flexibility, and multi-channel application.

 A major contributing factor to the surge in BNPL transactions is its widespread popularity among the younger generations.
-No thanks to their tedious application processes, strict requirements, and high-interest rates, traditional financing options like credit cards are simply unattractive to this new generation of digital-savvy consumers.
-Consequently, millennials and Gen-Z shoppers are replacing credit cards with low-commitment, no-interest, and more user-friendly alternatives, such as the Buy Now, Pay Later payment method.
+No thanks to their tedious application processes, strict requirements, and high-interest rates.
+Traditional financing options like credit cards are simply unattractive.
+Consequently, millennials and Gen-Z shoppers are replacing credit cards with low-commitment, no-interest, and more user-friendly alternatives.

 How it works

-Buy Now, Pay Later financing allows consumers to make purchases and pay later in interest-free instalments.
-This financing option involves three entities–the merchant, the buyer, and the BNPL provider.
+Buy Now, Pay Later financing allows consumers to make purchases and pay later in interest-free installments.
+This financing option involves the merchant, the buyer, and the BNPL provider.

-When a customer chooses the BNPL option at checkout, they will be required by the provider to fill out a short application form, requesting details like their name, address, phone number, and Social Security number.
+When customers choose the buy now pay later financing option at checkout, they will be required by the provider to fill out a short application form.
+The form will request details like their name, address, phone number, and Social Security number.
 The provider performs a soft credit check and approves or denies the application within seconds.
 If approved, the customer makes a small upfront payment, usually worth 25% of the overall cost.
-Then, the BNPL provider pays the merchant in full (excluding fees), and the customer pays off the remaining amount to the provider in a series of interest-free instalments.
+Then, the buy now pay later financing provider pays the merchant in full (excluding fees), and the customer pays off the remaining amount to the provider in a series of interest-free installments.